-Go-To products are cute, clean, and worry-free.
+Go-To products are cute and worry free.
 This means you can rest easy using our stuff.
-It's clean.
 It's safe.
 It's your friend.

 Worry Free Skin Care

 Why?
 One of our core values at Go-To is that we make products that won’t piss your skin off.
 And a lot of these ingredients really piss skin off.

 That’s it!
 That’s honestly it.
 We’re not trying to be super earnest purity heroes, we simply believe in using ingredients that will be beneficial to the skin, not irritate it.